puppyone-ai/Puppys/docs/src/index.md

 This is a highly simplified version of what an autonomous agent is expected to do.
 While this process seems relatively straightforward, in reality, it can be highly non-linear and involves a lot of uncertainties and iterations.

 Predicting the next action is called *decision making* in cognitive science, which, as we know, is not only difficult for artificial intelligence but also challenging even for humans ourselves.

-## Challenges for Decision Making

-According to OpenAI, the ability of artificial intelligence can be ranked into five levels:
-1. Chatbots
-2. Reasoners
-3. Agents
-4. Innovators
-5. Organizers

-In 2024, state-of-the-art LLMs like GPT-4o are somewhere between level 2 and level 3.
-While LLMs have been successful at chatting, searching, and consulting, they still lack the ability to help people do tasks or jobs directly.

-The reason is that predicting an action is much more complicated than predicting a token.
-More specifically, two major challenges exist in the decision-making process of LLMs.
+Two major challenges exist in the decision-making process of LLMs.

 1. Enormous space for possible actions
 2. Incomplete information on environments

 Due to the two challenges listed above, LLMs-based agents are still a state-of-the-art concept instead of a ready-for-production technology.
 At the current moment, despite many exploratory works from various teams worldwide, there has yet to be a consensus in academics and industry about how a good agent should be designed or how it should behave.

 # Philosophy  of `Puppys`

 The `Puppys` is a framework for developing LLM-based agents.
 We hope the framework could make it easier for engineers and scientists to develop agentic systems and applications.

 ## Code Native Agent

 Let us consider a fundamental question: How should an LLM agent actually *do* things or perform actions?
 Our answer to this question is that **LLM agents do things via code**.
 The ideal design for LLM-based agents should be that humans give verbal instructions, and LLM agents generate scripts or source code to solve these requests.
 The agent should be a translator between the nonexecutable natural language and the executable programming language.